"Doomed planet. Desperate scientists. Last hope. Kindly couple. Superman."

 - MS Paint Masterpieces, a retelling of the Mega Man mythos does a very good job at telling the story of the games, as well as compositing the Gameboy games and Wonderswan games into a coherent whole.

 - Some of The Abridged Series out there can do this, not just successfully (or unsuccessfully) turning the story into a comedy but also greatly simplifying the story.

 - Parodied in the GURPS: Goblins RPG sourcebook; a sample adventure includes "The Abridged Macbeth, With Just The Witches and the Fighting".
 The entire script is one page long.

-- The play Auntie Mame is an Adaptation Distillation of Patrick Dennis's pseudo-autobiographical novel.
+- The play Auntie Mame is this for Patrick Dennis's pseudo-autobiographical novel.
 To quote Patrick Dennis:

 "Not every episode of my book is in the play.
 To get them all in - not that every one would be worth dramatizing - would require passing out box luncheons, blankets, and tooth brushes to a rough-and-ready audience of slavish theatre-goers weaned on Eugene O'Neill and the Ring Series.
 But an astonishing number of the episodes in the book are in the play; enough so that the casual reader is convinced that every word of the novel has been translated to the stage.
 If that isn't catching the 'spirit' of a book, I don't know what is."

 - Victor Hugo's original Les Misérables novel contained, among other tangents, a lengthy retelling of the Battle of Waterloo.
 Many critics agree that you can skip this section of the book and miss nothing.
 The extremely popular musical adaptation removed such elements and focused on the core story and characters.
 Sadly, it did also lose a lot of Character Development, and a bit of the plot.